cryptk/haomnilogic-local/README.md

     - Turn on/off
     - View current temperature
     - Adjust set temperature
+- Chlorinators
+    - Timed Percent control (no ORP control yet)
+    - Enable/Disable
+    - Adjust timed percent target

 ## Known Limitations
 Aside from not yet supporting all hardware that exists within the OmniLogic, there is currently a limitation of one installation of the integration.
 This means one omnilogic per Home Assistant install.
 I may be able to lift this limitation later, but it's low on the priority list.

 While I will eventually support turning schedules on/off and triggering themes, I have no current plans to add support for creating/deleting schedules/themes within the integration.
 If this functionality was added, it would need a custom service to do so, and I don't think the use case is there.
 If you would like to see this functionality, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues)

+Dual speed pumps/filters are not currently supported, only single speed and variable speed.
+If you have a dual speed pump/filter that we can test with, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues).

+Chlorinators with ORP control are not supported yet, If you have a dual speed pump/filter that we can test with, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues).

 ## Common questions/issues
 ### Why can't I add the pump power sensors to the Energy dashboard